-Provide incentives for management of water-related issues Comment Row 1 Yes Achieving our water reduction goal is included the annual objectives our Global Supply Chain VP
+ı Provide incentives for management of water-related issues Comment Row 1 Yes Achieving our water reduction goal is included in the annual objectives of our Chief Supply Chain Officer.

 (W6.4a) What incentives are provided to C-suite employees or board members for the management of water-related issues (do not include the names of individuals)?